Counseling Degrees & Licenses in Alabama

 Alabama Board of Examiners in Counseling (ABEC) | Alabama credentials Associate Licensed Counselors (ALCs) and Licensed Professional Counselors (LPC).
 To be licensed as an ALC, candidates must:

-If graduate coursework beyond the master’s is completed, candidates may subtract 1,000 hours of supervised work experience for every 15 graduate semester hours or 22.5 quarter hours of coursework directly related to counseling.
+If graduate coursework beyond the master’s is completed, candidates may subtract 1,000 hours of supervised work experience for every 15 graduate semester-hours or 22.5 quarter-hours of coursework directly related to counseling.
 (A minimum of 1,000 hours of work experience is required, regardless of the number of credits earned.) | In Alabama, ALC or LPC licenses expire every two years.
-In order to renew a license, counselors must:
+To renew a license, counselors must:

 |